apache/activemq-artemis/docs/user-manual/en/jms-bridge.md

     -   `ONCE_AND_ONLY_ONCE`

-    See ? for a explanation of these modes.
+    See Quality Of Service section for a explanation of these modes.

 -   Max Batch Size